yingchengyang/CPPO/README.md

 pip install -e .
 ```

-- Then you can run the training code like
+- Then you can train agents of baselines, including VPG, TRPO, PPO, and PG-CMDP, by the training code like

 ```
 python -m spinup.run vpg --hid "[64,32]" --env Walker2d-v3 --exp_name Walker2d/vpg/vpg-seed0 --epochs 750 --seed 0